AVEVA/CONNECT-data-services-developer-docs/content/api-reference/data-views/data-views-data-view-api.md

 uid: DataViewAPI
 ---

-# Data view API
+# Data view

-The `DataView` API provides mechanisms to create, read, update, and delete data views.
+The data view API provides mechanisms to create, read, update, and delete data views.
 This is one portion of the whole [data views API](xref:DataViewsAPIOverview).

 For a description of the `DataView` object type, see the [data views documentation](xref:DataViewsOverview).